wso2/docs-ob-toolkit-berlin/en/docs/try-out/payment-initiation-service-flow.md

         - Instant payments
         - Bulk payments
         - Periodic payments
-    - Instant payments cannot be cancelled and are restricted from within the solution.
+    - Only bulk payments and periodic payments can be cancelled.
     - The bank should decide whether the payment cancellation needs authorization or not.
-    - For a successful payment cancellation, a bulk or periodic payment needs to be submitted successfully.

 **DELETE /{payment-service}/{payment-product}/{paymentId}**